 EFDN provides guidance and support within the context of community and social responsibility in European football, including in the areas of community programming, stadium accessibility, environmentally friendly and sustainable business practices and the establishment of effective supporter management relations.

-The network currently consists of 65 clubs from 26 European countries, benefiting from EFDN’s official strategic partnerships with Football Against Racism Europe (FARE), Centre for Access in Football Europe (CAFE), the Social Football Club Alliance, European Healthy Stadia Network, European Club Association (ECA), the Football Business Academy (FBA), the International Football Business Institute (IFBI) and UEFA Foundation for Children.
+The network currently consists of 70 clubs from 26 European countries and three leagues, benefiting from EFDN’s official strategic partnerships with Football Against Racism Europe (FARE), Centre for Access in Football Europe (CAFE), the Social Football Club Alliance, European Healthy Stadia Network, European Club Association (ECA), the Football Business Academy (FBA), the International Football Business Institute (IFBI) and UEFA Foundation for Children.

 Why we do it

-Sport, and in particular, football is becoming ever more recognised as a valid tool for community development and for addressing social issues.
-Football for development programmes are providing people from all different backgrounds with the skills and resources to actively make a difference in their own lives, and the lives of those in their community.
+Sport, and in particular, football is recognised increasingly as a valid tool for community development and for addressing social issues.
+Football for development programmes are providing people from different backgrounds with the skills and resources to actively make a difference in their own lives, and the lives of those in their community.
 By addressing the most pressing issues in each community, the programmes are contributing to positive social change on a European scale.

 Football has the power to change lives.
 It can contribute to improved health and well-being, aid in tackling racism, youth unemployment, school attendance and volunteering.
 Football can create positive community role models and provide an equal playing field that inspires and unites people both within their local communities and as part of the larger European family.